The Brutalist: Part 2: The Hard Core of Beauty

-In 1953, László reunites with Erzsébet and Zsófia and discovers that as a result of their wartime suffering, Erzsébet is a full-time wheelchair user due to osteoporosis, and Zsófia is unable to speak.
+In 1953, Erzsébet and Zsófia reunite with László in Philadelphia and he discovers that as a result of their wartime suffering, Erzsébet is a full-time wheelchair user due to osteoporosis, and Zsófia is unable to speak.
 During construction, László clashes with contractors and consultants hired by Harrison, who depart from his design in an attempt to stay on budget.
 He agrees to work unpaid to make up for additional costs.
 Harry derides László as being merely "tolerated" and makes lewd remarks about Zsófia.
 Following the derailment of a train carrying materials and ensuing legal costs, a furious Harrison abandons the project and fires the workers.

 In 1958, László and Erzsébet have moved to New York City, where he works as a draftsman at an architecture firm, and she writes for a newspaper.
 Zsófia, having recovered her ability to speak, is expecting a child with her husband, Binyamin.
 They announce they are making Aliyah and moving to Jerusalem, much to the chagrin of László and Erzsébet.
 Harrison restarts the project and rehires László.

 While visiting Carrara to purchase marble, Harrison rapes an intoxicated László, calling him a societal leech whose people invite their own persecution.
-A traumatized László begins to unravel, becoming more belligerent and impulsively firing Gordon during an argument back on site.
+László begins to unravel, becoming more belligerent and impulsively firing Gordon during an argument back on site.
 Recalling the prior contempt he received, he laments to Erzsébet that they are not welcome in America.
 After László almost kills Erzsébet by giving her heroin to soothe her pain, she proposes they move to Jerusalem and live with Zsófia, to which he agrees.
 Shortly afterwards, Erzsébet confronts Harrison at his home and calls him a rapist in front of his family and associates.
-An enraged Harry violently pushes her out, before his sister Maggie intervenes and helps her leave.
+An enraged Harry violently drags her out, before his sister Maggie intervenes and helps her leave.
 Unable to find his father, Harry organizes a search party and tries to locate him within the institute.